biicode/docs/start/helloworld.rst

 Update your hellopretty block with the new version of hello
 -----------------------------------------------------------

 To update your **hellopretty** block you only need to search the server for any published new versions of your dependencies using the ``bii find`` command with the ``--update`` modifier.
-If the server finds new published versions of any dependencies, you'll see a corresponding message on your screen:
+If the server finds new published versions of any dependencies, you'll see an indicative message on your screen:

 .. code-block:: bash
 	:emphasize-lines: 8,9